Nowcasting using regression on signatures: Experimental Details

 The target variable has a 30 day publication lag after the end of the quarter.
 This corresponds to a lag of about 124 days from the start of the reference quarter.
 All signature terms are standardised as discussed in Section \ref{sec:regularisation}.

 For the data obtained using PCA, the final fitted model used all the linear signature terms truncated at level 3 over a lookback window of 730 days.
 This is a ridge model with a regularisation parameter strength of 2.0.
 We use the previous value of the target in the regression and allow an intercept.
-We use the target series as a multiplier but we do not use a basepoint when computing the signatures.
-Missing data is filled by forward fill.
+We use the target series as a multiplier as seen in equation \eqref{eqn:regressionsig} but we do not append a basepoint to the start of the series (this is where a value, often 0, is appended to remove the lateral invariance) when computing the signatures.
+Missing data is filled by forward fill (carry the last value forward until another observation is made).
 A summary of these hyperparameters can be found in Table \ref{tab:params_gdp_pca}.

 For the data obtained using DFM means as observations, the final fitted model again used all the linear signature terms truncated at level 3 over a lookback window of 730 days.
 This is a ridge model with a regularisation parameter strength of 1.0.
 We use the previous value of the target in the regression and allow an intercept.
 We use the target series as a multiplier but we do not use a basepoint when computing the signatures.
 Missing data is filled by rectilinear interpolation.
 A summary of these hyperparameters can be found in Table \ref{tab:params_gdp_dfm}.